 Our Partner Church

 Our partner church is the Unitarian Church of Sovata, Romania.
 This is in the region of Transylvania, which is ethnically Hungarian.
-UUCM’s Partner Church Committee is a component of the Partner Church Program of the Unitarian Universalist Association.
+UUCM originally partnered help fellow Unitarians rebuild their religious communities after years of isolation and political oppression during Communism.
+The Partner Church Committee is a component of the partner church program of the Unitarian Universalist Association.
 This organization was established early in 1990 to develop a support network of Unitarian Universalist churches in North America to help the churches in Transylvania on an individual basis.

 The Unitarian community in Sovata came together in the 1950s.
 At the end of the 1980s, they decided to build a church on land that they owned.

 The UUCM Partner Church Committee has several aims:

 - To foster the exchange of people and ideas between the Sovata congregation and UUCM

 - To support the modern education of Unitarian students in secondary schools, seminaries and elsewhere;